awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 1. After you import your machine image, you can launch instances from it onto active Dedicated Hosts in your account\.

-1. When you run these instances, depending on the operating system, you may be required to activate these instances against your own KMS server\.
+1. When you run these instances, depending on the operating system, you might be required to activate these instances against your own KMS server\.

 **Note**
 To track how your images are used in AWS, enable host recording in AWS Config\.
 You can use AWS Config to record configuration changes to a Dedicated Host and use the output as a data source for license reporting\.
 For more information, see [Tracking Configuration Changes](dedicated-hosts-aws-config.md)\.